Should I PuSH My Child To Speak?

 With consistent strategies across home, school, and treatment settings, children have more chances to practice brave communication in meaningful contexts.

-Support for Selective Mutism
+08. Support for Selective Mutism

-At Square One Psychology, treatment for selective mutism is grounded in Parent-Child Interaction Therapy adapted for Selective Mutism (PCIT-SM), an evidence-based approach designed to help children gradually build comfort using their voice across environments.
+At Square One Psychology, treatment for selective mutism is grounded in Parent-Child Interaction Therapy Adapted for Selective Mutism (PCIT-SM), an evidence-based approach designed to help children gradually build comfort using their voice across environments.

 Services are available for individual families as well as in intensive group-based formats, which allow children to practice speaking with peers while receiving structured support and repeated opportunities for brave communication.
 Research shows that these concentrated formats can help accelerate progress by providing frequent, supported speaking practice.